saharsistani137777-lab/BookShelf-EPR/README.md

 BookShelf-EPR is a **student project** for my software development course.
 Inspired by book apps (like Taaghche), but **just for learning purposes**.
 No real code is copied.
+Check the [EPR documentation](EPR.md) for details on project steps, bugs, and releases.
 Goal: understand **project structure, versioning, bug tracking & documentation**.

 ---